 I have outlined both ways of baking these sweet rolls so you can make them using your oven or the air fryer if you happen to have one.
 Honestly, they both came out really fantastic!

-The next day, take the dough of refrigerator about 60 minutes before working with it.
+- The next day, take the dough of the refrigerator about 60 minutes before working with it.

 For the filling:

-Using a spoon, mash the butter until smooth.
-Spread the butter over rolled out dough using back of a large spoon.
+- Using a spoon, mash the butter until smooth.
+Spread the butter over rolled out dough using the back of a large spoon.

 For the frosting: